 A beautiful 4.5km (3 mile) circular walk around the historic Jewellery Quarter of Birmingham, parts of which date back 250 years.
 This is a designated conservation area, and has over 500 jewellery businesses operating here today, producing an estimated 40% of all jewellery made in the UK.

+Download our free app to save this on your phone for offline use!
 We will start this walk at St Philip’s Cathedral on Colmore Row.

 Head along Colmore Row in a Westerly direction towards the Council House and Town Hall.
 Before you get to those places, turn right at the traffic lights into Newhall Street (map point 1).